SaulPaul: Personal life

 SaulPaul's career in music production began when he placed a flyer, promoting his services in exchange for guitar or keyboard lessons.
 A storyteller at heart, SaulPaul shares his story as a musician, filmmaker, and author, with the goal of changing peoples lives positively.

 He is a film producer and motivational speaker who has traveled across the United States, sharing his story of inspiration, and the message of his autobiographical film, Tower to Tower.
 The film traces his "journey from prison, where he ended up after flunking out of college, and then back to UT, where he eventually graduated with a degree in Radio-Television-Film in 2002."

 Since graduation in 2002, "He traveled to Texas schools to inspire kids with similar backgrounds to stay out of trouble and go to college."

 By 2010, SaulPaul's career was looking promising.
-He had made a successful transition from a hip hop artist and producer, to a multi-faceted musician, and full service music publisher.
+He made a successful transition from being a hip hop artist and producer, to a multi-faceted musician, and full service music publisher.
 His music had been featured in commercials, film trailers, and movies, as well as on numerous websites.

 SaulPaul has gained notoriety in various avenues, including the Austin South by Southwest Festival.
 He was featured as a rapper during the interactive session, and was recruited to "rap songs that recap keynotes."

-In 2011, he moved to Atlanta, and was featured in various media outlets.
-His stylistic blend of hip-hop, street cred, and guitar strumming offer common ground between him and much of the youth, but prison and music are just a handful of the experiences behind his casual demeanor.
-He has authored a book, starred in an independent film, and in the process carved a unique career path – somewhere between “executive director” and “street tuff.”